10.3 million tonnes

 Who We Are

-The South African Food Loss and Waste Initiative, led by the Consumer Goods Council of South Africa (CGCSA), aims to prevent and reduce food loss and waste by half by 2030.
+The South African Food Loss and Waste Initiative (SA FLWI), led by the Consumer Goods Council of South Africa (CGCSA), aims to prevent and reduce food loss and waste by half by 2030.
 The initiative was launched on the 29th of September 2020, as an outcome of a series of dialogues that involved over 500 stakeholders in the South African food system.
 The initiative is supported by government, the Department of Trade, Industry and Competition (dtic) and the Department of Forestry, Fisheries and the Environment (DFFE).